xzygis/xzygis.github.io/posts/centos-install-docker/index.md

 To generate this message, Docker took the following steps:
  1. The Docker client contacted the Docker daemon.
- 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
+ 2. The Docker daemon pulled the &#34;hello-world&#34; image from the Docker Hub.
     (amd64)
  3. The Docker daemon created a new container from that image which runs the executable that produces the output you are currently reading.